univention/univention-corporate-server/doc/developer-reference/ucr/examples.rst

    Invoke :command:`univention-install-config-registry` during package build to install the files to the appropriate location.
-It also creates the required commands for the maintainer scripts (see :ref:`deb-scripts`) to register and unregister the templates during package installation and removal.
+It also creates the required commands for the maintainer scripts (see :ref:`deb-scripts`) to register and un-register the templates during package installation and removal.

    .. code-block:: makefile